 Adding a new share class or security on AngelList Equity is not the equivalent of legally forming a new share class or legally issuing equity.
 Make sure you've taken the legal steps to create a share class and issue equity before recording them in AngelList Equity.

-Navigate to Equity > Configuration > Share Classes and select Add on the top right:
+Navigate to Equity > Configuration > Share Classes:

 Navigate to Equity > Stakeholders and click on Add.
 You can choose to add shareholders one at a time or as a bulk upload.